Windsor, California: State

 According to the California Secretary of State, as of February 10, 2019, Windsor has 15,446 registered voters.
 Of those, 7,210 (46.7%) are registered Democrats, 3,500 (22.7%) are registered Republicans, and 3,942 (25.5%) have declined to state a political party.

 Education

+Almost all of Windsor is in the Windsor Unified School District.
+A small portion of Windsor is in the Mark West Union Elementary School District and Santa Rosa High School District.

 In 2009, the Windsor Middle School received award recognition as a California Distinguished School.